sepses/Krystal/README.md

 Krystal Framework is built based on the Java Application Platform that can be deployed in most OS with a JVM.
 Therefore, it requires a JVM to be installed on the system beforehand.
 Please follow this [documentation](https://www.oracle.com/java/technologies/downloads/) to download and run the JVM.
 Furthermore, An RDF-graph database with a built-in SPARQL Query will also be required to store the output RDF data, perform data/attack analysis, i.e. *attack graph construction and graph queries* as well as to *visualize* the resulting graph.
 For example, we used Stardog and Graph DB for example during our experiment.
 For GraphDB Installation, please follow this [installation page](https://graphdb.ontotext.com/documentation/standard/installation.html).
 For Stardog, please follow this [documentation](https://docs.stardog.com/).

+## Dataset for Testing and Evaluation
+Krystal currently only supports audit data, especially from well-established datasets from red vs. blue team adversarial engagements produced as part of the third Transparent Computing (TC) program organized by [DARPA](https://drive.google.com/drive/folders/1QlbUFWAGq3Hpl8wVdzOdIoZLFxkII4EK).
+The datasets are organized into five categories, namely Cadets, Trace, Theia, FiveDirections, and ClearScope.
+We include several examples of the dataset under the directory [experiment/input](https://github.com/sepses/Krystal/tree/main/experiment/input).

 ## Installation and Configuration

 ## Installation